La Fama (song): Composition

 "La Fama" is a mid-tempo bachata track with electropop influences.
 In a statement for Rolling Stone, Rosalía noted that she "wanted to write, in my own way, a bachata with a little story around ambition.
 The challenge was also to compose a bachata song without using a guitar, which was able by chopping my voice.
 Taking as a reference the lyrics of Rubén Blades or Patti Smith and the songs of Aventura, I ended up writing a story of romance with fame."
 She also stated for Zane Lowe on Apple Music 1 that, after expressing her aim to write a bachata track, Romeo Santos reached out to the singer and sent her an extense playlist.
 The composition of "La Fama" began in 2018 and was intended to be solo.
 However, the Weeknd hopped on the song in early 2020, before the recording of the "Blinding Lights" remix.

 Music video

 The music video for "La Fama", directed by Director X, who also directed the music video for Rosalía and J Balvin's "Con Altura", premiered on 11 November 2021 alongside the single's release.
-The video featured a cameo appearance from actor Danny Trejo and is heavily inspired by the 1996 horror cult film From Dusk till Dawn.
+Filmed at the Aurora Banquet Hall in Tujunga, California, it features a cameo appearance from actor Danny Trejo and is heavily inspired by the 1996 horror cult film From Dusk till Dawn.
 The typography featured in the video was inspired by the 1996 slasher film Scream.

 In the video, Rosalía, introduced by Trejo, performs at a dimly lit nightclub as "La Fama".
 She wanders out to the crowd until she notices the Weeknd sitting alone watching her performance.
 She seduces him onto the stage, where they embrace before Rosalía stabs him with a hidden knife.
 She continues her performance while the Weeknd perishes.
-The audience applauds enthusiastically as Trejo is heard off-screen saying "Be careful what you wish for".
+In the end, the audience applauds enthusiastically as Trejo is heard off-screen saying, "Be careful what you wish for".